DREW It In The Dark!

 Drew University is dedicated to forest restoration efforts on campus and was a recipient of the NJ Governor’s Environmental Excellence Award.
 The forest and arboretum on campus is being restored and students are assessing the progress throughout the years (article).
-Students have coordinated Fern Fest for 15 years, and the campus comes together to replace a large patch of lawn from the center of campus with native ferns and wildflowers.
-A meadow was established the summer of 2012 with the help of student and staff volunteers.
-The new LEED designed student center has a rain garden.
+Students have coordinated Fern Fest for 16 years, and the campus comes together to replace a large patch of lawn from the center of campus with native ferns and wildflowers.
+A meadow was established in the summer of 2012 with the help of student and staff volunteers.
+The new LEED designed Ehinger Student Center has a rain garden.

 Through the Center for Civic Engagement at Drew, sustainability efforts are spreading throughout the state of NJ, the United States and the world.